rednose-public/rednose-ui/README.md

 # RedNoseUI

 RedNoseUI is a JavaScript framework, providing core features used across several RedNose products.
-RednoseUI is provided under the MIT license.
+RedNoseUI is provided under the MIT license.

 ## Usage